All Episodes

 They never exposed the Russia hoax.

-They perpetrated one of the biggest conspiracy theories and lies on the American people ever told, because they didn't accept the results of the 2016 election.
+They perpetrated one of the biggest conspiracy theories and lies on the American people ever told because they didn't accept the results of the 2016 election.

-You find uh, yeah, this is not good.
+You find, yeah, this is not good.

 Biden, you know, underperformed Hillary in every metro except Milwaukee, Detroit, Philadelphia, and Atlanta.